 II.
 Daily Drop-Off and Pick-Up

-The BUCkids headquarters (BHQ) will be located at Bucky's Cove inside Landon Hall located on North Miami Avenue.
+The BUCKids headquarters (BHQ) will be located inside O’Laughlin Hall on 115th street.
 Our extended camp hours are from 8:00 a.m. to 6:00 p.m.
 You may drop your child off between 8:00 a.m. and 9:00 am, and pick up your child NO LATER than 6:00 p.m.
 Please DO NOT leave your child unattended at any time.
 Only adults listed on our guardian list may receive your child at pick-up time.
-Although Weber Game room will serve as headquarters, all programs and activities may be held at other facilities on the school’s main campus.

 III.
 Activity Schedule